afurourrego/dungeonhack/DEVELOPMENT_MODE.md

 ## Why Development Mode?

 **Problem**: You want to test the game mechanics, UI, and user flow, but:
-- ❌ You don't have Sui CLI installed yet
+- ❌ You don't have OneChain CLI installed yet
 - ❌ Contracts aren't deployed to testnet
-- ❌ You don't have testnet SUI tokens
+- ❌ You don't have testnet OCT tokens
 - ❌ You just want to see how the game works

 **Solution**: Enable **Dev Mode** to bypass blockchain requirements and test the full game loop.